maxmilton/new-tab/README.md

 ## Browser support

-Recent versions of Google Chrome and other Chromium based browsers (e.g., Brave, Edge).
+Recent versions of Google Chrome and other Chromium-based browsers (e.g., Brave, Edge).

 ## Bugs

-Please report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/new-tab/issues).
+Report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/new-tab/issues).

 ### Known issues

 1. The extension's bookmarks bar functionality is limited.
-Chrome doesn't allow extensions to control the native bookmarks bar visibility so I've recreated a simple version.
-The goal is _high performance_ and quick access rather than trying to emulate the native bookmarks bar.
+Browsers don't allow extensions to control the native bookmarks bar visibility, so the extension recreates a simple version.
+The goal is _high-performance_ and fast access rather than emulating the native bookmarks bar.
 Use the bookmark manager for access to all features.
-1. Page needs to be reloaded after adding, editing, or removing bookmarks.
-Bookmarks don't change often, so changes are not live.
+1. The page needs to be reloaded after adding, editing, or removing bookmarks.
+The changes are not live because bookmarks don't change so often.

 ## Changelog